armin-fx/BandedScad/doc/operator.md

   - You can use a part of the line `[first_point, last_point]`
   - negative indices will count backwards from the end of the trace
   - default = `[0, -1]` the complete trace from the first to last point
+- `closed`
+  - `true`  - the trace is a closed loop, the last point connect the first point
+  - `false` - the trace from first to last point, default
 - `convexity`
   - Integer.
 The convexity parameter specifies the maximum number of front sides (or back sides) a ray intersecting the object might penetrate.